 - The operation of speed measuring devices (radar), breath test equipment (Intoxilizer), traffic counting devices

 - Traffic Safety Education programs

 When do I have to report an accident to the Police?

 According to N.H.
-RSA 264:25, Reporting Requirements: In the State of New Hampshire, any Motor Vehicle Accident causing death, personal injury, or combined damage in excess of $1,000 must be reported in writing to the Division of Motor Vehicles within 15 days.
+RSA 264:25, Reporting Requirements: In New Hampshire, any Motor Vehicle Accident causing death, personal injury, or combined damage above $1,000 must be reported in writing to the Division of Motor Vehicles within 15 days.

 This can be accomplished by calling the Police to the scene so that they can file a report.
-If the police file a report this meets the above requirement, and you as the driver are not required to notify the Division of Motor Vehicles.
+If the police file a report this meets the above requirement, you, as the driver, are not required to notify the Division of Motor Vehicles.

-An alternative to calling the Police is to obtain a State of New Hampshire Motor Vehicle Accident Report form and complete it yourself and then mail it to the State.
-These forms are available at the Manchester Police Department, as well as at the Registry of Motor Vehicles.
+An alternative to calling the Police is to obtain a State of New Hampshire Motor Vehicle Accident Report form, complete it yourself, and mail it to the State.
+These forms are available at the Manchester Police Department and the Registry of Motor Vehicles.